rubys/bootstrap/bylaws.md

 ### Section 4.3 - Nomination, Election and Term of Office of Directors

-(a)       Each Platinum Member (while remaining in good standing) shall be entitled individually to appoint one Director (each a “Platinum Director”).
+(a)       Each Platinum Member (while remaining in good standing) shall be entitled individually to appoint one Director (each a "Platinum Director").
 Each Platinum Director shall serve until the next annual action of Members without a meeting and until his or her successor shall be duly appointed or until his or her earlier resignation or removal.

-(b)      Each Gold Member (while remaining in good standing) shall have the right to vote, together with the other Gold Members as a class, and to elect a number of Directors (each, a “Gold Director”) equal to the greater of (i) one (1) and (ii) the number of Gold Members then in good standing divided by three (3) (rounded down to the nearest whole number) up to a maximum of three (3); provided that the number of
+(b)      Each Gold Member (while remaining in good standing) shall have the right to vote, together with the other Gold Members as a class, and to elect a number of Directors (each, a "Gold Director") equal to the greater of (i) one (1) and (ii) the number of Gold Members then in good standing divided by three (3) (rounded down to the nearest whole number) up to a maximum of three (3); provided that the number of